19 – Knee butterflies and downward press (Ryōhiza futte osaete)¶

 Ryōhiza futte osaete (両膝振って押さえて)

-Knee movement and downward pressure
+Knee butterflies and downward press

 Hold the ankles.